 Same Day ACH Requests through ASAP

 All Same Day ACH payment requests in the ASAP.gov application must be submitted by 2:30 p.m.
 ET in order to meet the Federal Reserve's Same Day window of 2:45 p.m.
 ET.
-The ASAP.gov application has controls in place to assist the federal agency in monitoring Same Day ACH payment requests.
-The federal agency’s certifying officer can choose whether or not their recipient organizations are allowed to request Same Day ACH payments and they can also require that a Same Day ACH payment is reviewed by the agency before the payment is submitted.
+The ASAP.gov application has controls in place to assist the federal entity in monitoring Same Day ACH payment requests.
+The federal entity’s certifying officer can choose whether or not their recipient organizations are allowed to request Same Day ACH payments and they can also require that a Same Day ACH payment is reviewed by the federal entity before the payment is submitted.

 Effective March 19, 2021, the Same Day ACH processing window will be expanded by two hours.
 All Same Day ACH payment requests through ASAP.gov effective on this date must be submitted by 4:30 p.m.
 ET in order to meet the Federal Reserve’s Same Day window of 4:45 p.m.
 ET.
 Any Same Day ACH requests that miss these processing windows will be posted and settled on the next business day.
 Recipient organizations will be able to request Same Day ACH payments valued at $100,000 or less per payment.
 Additionally, recipient organizations cannot request more than $50 million in Same Day ACH, by the combination of ALC and TAS per payment date.
 Same Day ACH payment requests made by recipient organizations from a specific ALC and TAS combination that exceed $50 million on a single payment date will settle the following business day.